 Athens Food Tour – Traditional Greek Eats Indulgence

 To not sample traditional Greek eats is quite possibly one of the biggest sacrilegious acts of travel here.
 Even the least discerning of food aficionados will learn to love the Greek cuisine, based on the most simple and fresh of ingredients.

-With Culinary Backstreets, you go beyond the taverna and explore the tasty secrets of downtown Athens – think northern Greece style Souvlaki, mousakka, Greek salads, generations old recipes of feta cheese, yogurt and honey served in old dairy bars, olives fresh from the market, Armenian cold cuts, Cretan cuisine and sweet treats like the loukoumades Greek doughnuts.
+With Culinary Backstreets, you go beyond the taverna and explore the tasty secrets of downtown Athens – think northern Greece style Souvlaki, mousakka, Greek salads, generations-old recipes of feta cheese, yoghurt and honey served in old dairy bars, olives fresh from the market, Armenian cold cuts, Cretan cuisine and sweet treats like the loukoumades Greek doughnuts.

 This tour is a full day of food tasting in the city, which combines history, sightseeing, and a very full stomach, as you hop between third generation food stores, restaurants offering traditional foods and cooking methods, the famous fishmongers’ market and locally recommended eateries, hangouts and secret spots.
 Skip breakfast, you will need the space.

 Athens Philosophy Walking Tour – On the Trail of Plato